 6. Moving Too Fast

 No question, every company wants to realize the benefits of BPO as quickly as possible.
-However, rushing into the initial pilot can often cause setbacks.
+However, rushing into the initial pilot can often cause setbacks, and is one of the biggest BPO mistakes.

 "It is essential that we get that first step right," Glueck said.
 "The initial showcase – that pilot – sets the foundation for the subsequent transitions to follow."